 What is a drug and alcohol medical detox?

 A full medical detox will provide you with approved medications to diminish and control your withdrawal symptoms.
 When conducted within an inpatient setting, you will also receive around-the-clock care, delivered by qualified professionals.
 For some people this process is necessary in order to break the addictive cycle.

 In order for rehabilitation to work, the desire to stop and change is helpful.
 This willingness needs to come from within.
-The reasons why change is so important become very evident once the addictive substances have been stopped.
+The reasons why change is so important to becomes very evident once the addictive substances have been stopped.